 Throughout the day visitors were entertained by a wide variety of martial arts groups from the Hutt valley region.
 These included: Kyudo Wellington (Japanese Archery); Hutt City Aikido; Wellington Region Karate Academy; Yoshinkan Kendo; Wellington Iaido and Wellington Naginata.

 There were two stages on the day, both inside the Dowse Art Museum and outside.
 The inside stage was for Japanese cultural music and dance performances.
 These included: Na-Na-Mi Trio; "Genki Kids" choir from the Wellington Japanese Supplementary school; Koten Dance Group; the Upper Hutt Kizuna project.
 As well as three different Taiko groups: Narukami Taiko group, who also ran a successful workshop for our festival and opened our proceedings; Taikoza Wellington, who concluded our event for us and Mukume Taiko group, who played in the middle part of the day.

 Travelling photo Booth & Win a trip to osaka Prize (dowse Art Museum)

 The biggest prize of the day was the opportunity to win a trip for two to Osaka, generously provided by Air New Zealand.
 Festival goers were encouraged to take a selfie photo with Minoh-shi's mascot Yuzuru and upload it to social media with the hashtag #huttjapanday.
 Those who didn't have social media accounts were entered into the competition by the Amazing Travelling Photo Booth who were on-site all day.
-Our winner was drawn from all the entries a few days later on our Facebook page.
+(Check out our Gallery page) Our winner was drawn from all the entries a few days later on our Facebook page.